Blinders On: Time To Make It Happen

-There's a chicken I raised and potatoes I grew on this farm in the crock pot right now, swimming in a stew of cream of broccoli, potatoes, carrots, and onions.
+There's a chicken I raised and potatoes I grew on this farm in the crock pot right now, swimming in a stew of cream of broccoli, carrots, and onions.
 Later today I'll ladle it into a butter pie crust and bake it into a pot pie.
 It'll be served with bread I am baking today, and green beans I blanched and froze from this past summer.
 Dessert will be with apple turnovers brushed in butter and sugar.
 The meal is for Brett and I, after a we spend the afternoon constructing supports for the basement floor.
-The floor of of this house was always wonky, but recently, due to either the high moisture of the summer followed by the daily heat of the wood stove, age, or both: the floor has been creaking, dipping, and rising up in new bumps.
+The floor of of this house was always wonky, but recently, due to either the high moisture of the summer followed by the daily heat of the wood stove, age, (or all of this!): the floor has been creaking, dipping, and rising up in new bumps.
 So Brett's going to inspect and correct it, and for his kindness I'm making him dinner.
-It's a fair trade, as a home-grown pot pie is out of this world and I don't care who's making it (or if they cheated with some Campbell's in the stew).
-Looking forward to the work, the company, and the meal!
+It's a fair trade, as a home-grown pot pie is out of this world and I don't care who's making it (even if they cheated with some Campbell's in the stew).
+I am looking forward to the work, the company, and the meal!

 I am spending the day at home, both taking care of it and being taken care of by it.
 The work of reinforcing the floor, stacking wood, and animal chores is just as vital an enjoyable as baking fresh breads and pot pies by a warm fire.
 This farm grew the food and some of the wood, and it deserves some TLC from time to time.
 When I stand up in the pasture and look over this place I am held in an emotional limbo that leaves me floating somewhere between ebbs of gratitude and incredulousness.
 I can barely believe it happened, but it did happen, and that's what I want to write about this morning...